zoff-kollektiv/cifar/data/people/52-habib-zakir.md

 ---
 Born on 5 March 1957 in Tunisia, Habib is a son of Saida Ben Abdallah.
 He is married to Nefissa Trabelsi, who is a sister to Zine El Abidine Ben Ali's wife Laila Trabelsi.
-He used to be a property developer and was alledged to reside in Gammarth, Tunisia.
+He used to be a property developer and was alleged to reside in Gammarth, Tunisia.
 [1](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:02011R0101-20170128)